How to Cancel Vehicle Registration When You Sell

 Advertisement

-Skipping cancellation creates two real problems.
-First, the seller stays in the chain of title until the buyer registers the car, which can take weeks or never happen at all.
-Second, plates left active continue to accrue fees, toll violations, and red-light camera tickets that come back to the registered owner.
-Several states will suspend the seller's driver license over a buyer's unpaid parking tickets if no transfer was filed.
+Skip the cancellation and two problems follow you.
+You stay in the chain of title until the buyer bothers to register the car, which can drag on for weeks or never happen.
+Meanwhile the active plates keep racking up fees, toll violations, and red-light camera tickets, all of which land on the registered owner.
+In several states a buyer's unpaid parking tickets can get the seller's own driver license suspended if no transfer was ever filed.

 The Notice of Transfer & Release of Liability

-Every state has a version of the same form.
-The seller files it, the registration is flagged, and from the date stamped on the receipt the seller is no longer civilly liable for the vehicle's operation.
+Nearly every state runs some version of this form under a different name.
+The seller files it, the DMV flags the registration, and from the date stamped on the receipt the seller stops being civilly liable for how the car is driven.

 Keep the date-stamped receipt or confirmation email.
 It is the only proof that protects against later toll, ticket, or accident claims.